Plastic-Scanner/handheld-scanner/README.md

 ## Idea

-To make a small breakoutboard with ADC, Amplifier, LED contorl and a color sensor, that is easy to interface via a Qwiic/StemmaQT I2C connector.
+To make a small breakoutboard with ADC, Amplifier, LED controller and a color sensor, that is easy to interface via a Qwiic/StemmaQT I2C connector.

 ## Changes from the original plastic scanner
 The board has the following changes from the original: